- Social media embedding is the integration of your social media posts and profiles with your website.

-Using platforms like Instagram and Facebook, small businesses can connect with customers in a direct, personal way.
-However, some regular customers may not be aware of your social media presence.
-One way to build a stronger online following is to embed Facebook, Twitter, Instagram, and Pinterest feeds and profiles directly into your website.
+An easy and effective way to build a stronger online following is to embed Facebook, Twitter, Instagram and Pinterest feeds and profiles directly into your website.

-“In my experience, this has only been advantageous,” said Kadeem Fyffe, a NYC-based fashion designer and head of design at WOLACO.
+“In my experience, this has only been advantageous,” said Kadeem Fyffe, a New York City-based fashion designer and head of design at WOLACO.
 “Small business owners should take full advantage of social media.
 In this climate, not having social media embedded into your website makes your brand look unprofessional and out of touch.”

-If, however, you’re interested in doing it on your own, we’ve outlined the steps for Facebook, Instagram, Twitter and Pinterest.
-[Related: Interested in social media marketing tools?
+If, however, you’re doing it on your own, we’ve outlined the steps for Facebook, Instagram, Twitter and Pinterest.
+LinkedIn does not allow embedding in your personal or business profile but does offer plug-ins that allow you to embed widgets for sharing a post or following a company.
+[Interested in social media marketing tools?
 Visit our sister site Business.com for a list of the best social media marketing tools.]

 Unlike other social media sites, Facebook provides a plug-in generator for embedding your profile or feed on your website.
 Creating a page plug-in is as simple as inputting your Facebook Page URL, setting the width and height, and toggling the display options.

 Instagram doesn’t provide users with a plug-in generator like Facebook.
 In fact, Instagram only offers instructions for users on embedding an individual post.
-If you’re looking to embed an entire Instagram profile or feed, you may have to work with a third party.
+If you’re looking to embed an entire Instagram profile or feed, you may have to work with a third-party solution.

-Luckily, there are a few free tools to help you include your Instagram feed on your website.
+Luckily, there are a few tools to help you insert your Instagram feed on your website.
 InstaWidget, for example, is one of many resources small business owners can use.
 It works like Facebook’s plug-in generator: Input your Instagram username, toggle the features and sizing, and copy and embed the code.
-In addition to InstaWidget, there are other solutions like LightWidget and Stadget.
+Additional solutions are LightWidget and SnapWidget.
 Regardless of which tool you use, including your Instagram feed on your website can help drive sales.

 Embedding a Twitter feed involves creating a widget on your business’s profile.
-There’s no generator – you need to go into settings and create a widget to copy and paste the code.
+There’s no generator – you simply go into settings and create a widget to copy and paste the code.
 The overall process is as follows:

-These companies will add social feeds to your website, keep them up to date and ensure that your feeds remain sleek and natural in your website's progression.
-The pricing model varies depending on which company you decide to use.
+These companies will add social feeds to your website, keep them up to date and ensure that your feeds remain sleek and natural as your website changes.

 Embedding social media feeds and profiles on your website can help verify your web presence and increase interactions with customers.
 As a small business, connecting with web visitors is what can separate your business from larger enterprises.
 By including social media feeds – even if they are only in the form of follow buttons – you can ensure that valuable customers are aware of your online presence.